-a.
+- a.
 Composition.
-The Faculty Salary and Benefits Committee shall be composed of the following members:

-1. Five full-time faculty members to be elected at large.
-Among the five elected faculty, all three ranks of Assistant Professor, Associate Professor, and Professor must be represented.
-No more than three of the five members may be Department Chairs.
+The Faculty Salary and Benefits Committee shall be composed of the following members: - 1.
+Four full-time faculty members to be elected at large.
+All three ranks of Assistant Professor, Associate Professor, and Professor must be represented.
+Further, at least one elected member must be a full-time, term contract faculty member.
+No more than two of the four members may be Department Chairs.

-1. The term of office of the elected faculty members of the Faculty Salary and Benefits Committee shall be two academic years.

-2. Continuity of faculty membership shall be ensured by the election of no more than three of the full-time faculty members each year.
+- 1. The term of office of the elected faculty members of the Faculty Salary and Benefits Committee shall be two academic years. - 2.
+Continuity of faculty membership shall be ensured by the election of no more than three of the full-time faculty members each year.